opf-labs/jhove2/README.txt

 JHOVE2 -- Next-generation architecture for format-aware characterization

 JHOVE2 is a collaborative project of the California Digital Library, Portico, and Stanford University.
 The goals of the project are:

-    * To refactor the existing JHOVE architecture and API in order to: o Rectify known inefficiencies and idiosyncrasies of design and implementation o Simplify the process of integrating JHOVE2 technologyinto other systems, services, and workflows o Encourage third-party extensions to the baseline JHOVE2 functionality
+    * To refactor the existing JHOVE architecture and API in order to: o Rectify known inefficiencies and idiosyncrasies of design and implementation o Simplify the process of integrating JHOVE2 technology into other systems, services, and workflows o Encourage third-party extensions to the baseline JHOVE2 functionality

     * To support enhancements to existing JHOVE functionality, including: